mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 #
 # With the above configuration, the server response from API server will contain
 # energy usage from both RAPL and IPMI using the same keys as we used in the
-# sub query.
+# sub-query.
 For instance, an example response can be:
 #
 # `{"total_cpu_energy_usage_kwh": {"rapl_total": 100, "ipmi_total": 120}}`
 #
-# This approach will let the operators to define the metrics freely according to
+# This approach will let the operators define the metrics freely according to
 # their deployments.
-This will also allow to fetch metrics from third party
+This will also allow fetching metrics from third-party
-# DBs outside of CEEMS components without hassle.
+# databases outside of CEEMS components without hassle.
 #
-# The placeholder queries shown below should work out-of-the-box with CEEMS
+# The placeholder queries shown below should work out-of-the-box with the CEEMS
-# exporter when the recording rules to the Prometheus have been configured
+# exporter when the recording rules to Prometheus have been configured
 # using `ceems_tool`.
-If operators deploy more exporters of their own queries
+If operators deploy more exporters of their own, queries
 # must be modified accordingly.
 #
-# Average CPU utilisation
+# Average CPU utilization
 #
-# Example of valid query:
+# Example of a valid query:
 #
 # global:
 #   avg_over_time(avg by (uuid) (uuid:ceems_cpu_usage:ratio_irate{uuid=~"{{.UUIDs}}"} >= 0 < inf)[{{.Range}}:])